Austin Truck Accident FAQ

 If you were involved in a serious truck accident, you may be entitled to financial compensation through a personal injury claim or lawsuit.
-The Loewy Law Firm can help you understanding your legal options through a truck accident claim or lawsuit.
+An Austin truck accident lawyer from the Loewy Law Firm can help you understanding your legal options through a truck accident claim or lawsuit.
 Below, you will find a list of common trucking accident questions and answers.
 If you have additional questions about a claim, call the Loewy Law Firm for the legal guidance you need:

 What makes a truck accident different than other traffic collisions?

 Trucks are large and heavy.
 Because of this, truck accidents tend to be more dangerous than regular traffic collisions.
 Large trucks are used to transport dangerous materials, such as gasoline, which can result in after-crash fires and explosions.
 Large trucks may have difficulty slowing down, resulting in high-speed truck accidents, jackknife accidents, and rollover accidents and are especially dangerous when they involve passenger vehicles.

 I was hurt in a car accident.
 What can I recover?

 After a serious truck accident, you may be entitled to financial compensation for property damage, medical expenses, pain, suffering, and lost future income.
 If you lost a loved one in an accident, you can pursue financial compensation for lost companionship, lost financial support, and funeral costs through a wrongful death claim.
 Under certain circumstances, you may be able to recover funding that would have been used for your child’s education.

 Who is responsible?
 The truck driver or the employer?